techfixpros/PDDuino/README.md

 * Compile the code and upload it to the microcontroller

 ## Notes
-If you plan on using TS-DOS, some roms (like UR2) expect TS-DOS to be in a file named DOS100.CO on the root of the media.
+If you plan on using Ultimate Rom II, it has a "TS-DOS" feature which works by loading TS-DOS into ram on the fly, from a file on disk.
+The file must be named DOS100.CO, and be in the root directory of the media.
 This file can be downloaded from here: http://www.club100.org/nads/dos100.co

-If you run into any issues, please let me know!

 ## To-Do
 * Document the various Arduino IDE setup and config quirks needed for each board.
-* (Done!)
-Move from SD.h to SDfat library for SD card access
-* (Done!)
-Sub-directory support
+* Teeny and/or TS-DOS installer

+## other To-Dos, or merely ideas
+* RTC  (Teensy has built-in rtc)
+* play & record audio as virtual cassette  (Teensy has built-in audio, and enough cpu & ram to use it)
+* Battery level (Adalogger has built-in voltage reference and adc, and a built-in lipo charger)
 * A protocol expansion allowing access to files greater than 64KB in size
 * Full NADSBox compatibility
 * A command-line that can be accessed from the computer's terminal emulator for quicker file manipulation
 * Hayes modem emulation using an ESP8266
 * FTP server/client access using an ESP8266

-## other To-Dos
-* RTC  (Teensy has built-in rtc)
-* play & record audio as virtual cassette  (Teensy has built-in audio, and enough cpu & ram to use it)
-* Battery level (Adalogger has built-in voltage reference and adc, and a built-in lipo charger)

 ## Change-log
 ### 20191025 b.kenyon.w@gmail.com
 * Support Adafruit Feather M0 Adalogger
- sleep() not implemented yet
  needs "compiler.cpp.extra_flags=-fpermissive" in ~/.arduino15/packages/adafruit/hardware/samd/1.5.4/platform.local.txt
-* Combine all boards support in the same code
+* Combine all boards supported into the same code
+ Time to break this out into a config.h file?

 ### 20180921 b.kenyon.w@gmail.com
 * Support Teensy 3.5/3.6